adsharma/adsharma.github.io/_posts/2024-11-24-duckdb-wikidata-compression.md

 2.8G    clean.db
 ```

 The size on disk is a bit smaller because of lz4 compression.
 In other words, we would be downloading only 5GB instead of 40GB for savings of 8x!
+Savings could be 16x if `clean.db` is also compressed with lz4.

 ### Request to wikimedia folks